avantec-iot/avantec-thingsboard/docs/avantec/avantec-dashboards.rst

 * :ref:`TA652FH-W Thermostat List` - device list.
 * :ref:`TA652FH-W Thermostat (For Mobile App)` - device detail.
-* :ref:`Office center - TA652FH-W Thermostats` - multiple TA652FH-W Thermostats in a office center.
+* :ref:`Office center - TA652FH-W Thermostats` - multiple TA652FH-W Thermostats in an office center.

 Other Dashboards
 ===================

-* Firmware - firmware update. *Some versions of ThingsBoard already have this Dashboard, which can be used without importing*. :download:`firmware.json </configuration-item/dashboards/firmware.json>`
+* Firmware - firmware update.

+    *Some versions of ThingsBoard already have this Dashboard, which can be used without importing*. :download:`firmware.json </configuration-item/dashboards/firmware.json>`

 * *Manage device claiming* - ...